swaptacular/swpt_accounts/protocol.rst

 Emitted when a request to prepare a transfer has been rejected.

-* `coordinator_type`, `coordinator_id`, and `coordinator_request_id`
+coordinator_type
+coordinator_id
+coordinator_request_id
-  uniquely identify the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.
+   Uniquely identify the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.

 rejected_at_ts
    The moment at which the request to prepare a transfer was rejected.